Migrants split on whether to keep walking through Mexico

 While some caravan participants reached the border in the past, it was due to bus or car rides — which the government now tries to prevent.

+Some of the migrants who apparently already got papers in Huixtla seemed to have left by their own means; with the exit visas.
+They may be able to take buses or taxis.

-Venezuelan migrant Junior Ramírez waited for papers with about 15 members of his extended family at a National Immigration Institute post outside Huixtla, where the migrants slept in the open air on Tuesday and Wednesday.
+Venezuelan migrant Junior Ramírez was still waiting for papers with about 15 members of his extended family at a National Immigration Institute post outside Huixtla, where the migrants slept in the open air on Tuesday and Wednesday.

 “Up to now they haven’t told us whether they are going to give them to us,” Ramírez said.
 “Other migrants have gotten them and left.
 All we want to do is keep going.”